-What cities can learn from the biggest electric bus fleet in North America (Yes, it's Canadian) | CBC News
+What cities can learn from the biggest battery-powered electric bus fleet in North America | CBC News

 Petrunic said that a positive side-effect of electrifying transit systems is that the infrastructure can support, in addition to buses, electric trucks for moving freight.

-So far, Petrunic said, Canada has about 120 electric buses on order and on the roads.
+So far, Petrunic said, Canada has about 120 battery electric buses on order and on the roads.

 "It's not a lot given that we have 15,000 buses out there in the transit fleet," she said.

 "But we should be able to get a lot further ahead if we match the city commitments to zero emissions with federal and provincial funding for jobs creating zero emissions technologies."

 Comments